Adventure Girl: Production

-Modern sources still cite this film as a documentary, however, at the time of its release, sources reviewed it as a work of fiction.
+The film was released and promoted as a documentary, however, shortly afterwards it was revealed to be a work of complete fiction.

 The film was shot on location in Guatemala.
 In July 1934, it was reported that production had completed, with filming done in Central America.
 The film began previews in early August, with one of these previews occurring aboard the S.S.
 Columbia on August 1, 1934.

 Shot in black and white, the climax of the film, the fire scene, was hand colored by Gustav Brock.

 The film opened on August 17, 1934, at the Rialto Theater in New York City.
 Several marketing schemes were put in place to coincide with the film's opening, including a newspaper essay contest with the winner receiving a free trip to Haiti, fashion tie-ins featuring Joan Lowell, and theater lobbies decorated in jungle motifs.